-The information provided in the public notice has been reviewed in terms of compliance with State Water Quality Standards, the approved Water Quality Management Plan and applicable state water laws, rules and regulations.
+The information provided in the application has been reviewed to assess compliance with State Water Quality Standards, the approved Water Quality Management Plan and applicable state water laws, rules and regulations.
+LDEQ has complied with its public notice procedures established pursuant to Clean Water Act Section 401(a)(1).
 LDEQ determined that the requirements for a Water Quality Certification have been met.
-LDEQ concludes that the discharge of fill will not violate water quality standards as provided for in LAC 33:IX.Chapter 11.
-Therefore, LDEQ hereby issues US Army Corps of Engineers, Fort Worth District Water Quality Certification, WQC 191014-01.
+LDEQ concludes that the discharge of fill or deposit of spoil will not violate water quality standards as provided for in LAC 33:IX.Chapter 11.
+Therefore, LDEQ hereby issues US Army Corps of Engineers, Fort Worth District Water Quality Certification, WQC 241114-01.

 Should you have any questions concerning any part of this certification, please contact Elizabeth Hill at (225) 219-3225 or by email at elizabeth.hill@la.gov.
-Please reference Agency Interest (AI) number 101926 and Water Quality Certification 191014-01 on all future correspondence to this Department to ensure all correspondence regarding this project is properly filed into the Department's Electronic Document Management System.
+Please reference Agency Interest (AI) number 101926 and Water Quality Certification 241114-01 on all future correspondence to this Department to ensure all correspondence regarding this project is properly filed into the Department's Electronic Document Management System.

-Sincerely. , Maur
+Sincerely.